 - Ensure true AP and lateral views of C-arm can be obtained with c-arm.
 Hemipelvis is often rotated posteriorly requiring "over the top" rotation of the c-arm or internal rotation of the leg to obtain true AP and lateral views.

-- Case Card.
-Arrange instruments from left to right in the order on a Mayo stand.
+- Arrange instruments from left to right in the order on a Mayo stand.
 Shower curtain drape.
 Consider using a self-retaining abdominal retractor to retract tensor fascia lata and a broad Hohmann placed behind the abdominal retractor to retract the vastus lateralis.

 - Pre-operative antibiotics, +/- regional block